Tesla built a network of connected cars. What happens when it goes down?

 Tesla’s latest big unveiling isn’t a car or truck: It’s the battery tech that could power its future

-One user on Twitter asked Tesla if the app was down early Wednesday morning because he had run into car trouble.
+One user on Twitter asked Tesla whether the app was down early Wednesday morning because he had run into car trouble.

 “I have a flat tire and can’t access my app to request roadside assistance,” the user wrote.